 We use the term zero-length representation to describe the situations where any of the above representations turn out to be of length zero due to specific combinations of data type and format properties:

-The nil representation can be a zero-length representation if dfdl:nilValue ‘’‘’ appearing ais "%ES;", and there is no framing or framing is suppressed by dfdl:nilValueDelimiterPolicy.
+The nil representation can be a zero-length representation if dfdl:nilValue is ‘%ES;’ or ‘%WSP*;’ appearing on its own as a literal nil value and there is no framing or framing is suppressed by dfdl:nilValueDelimiterPolicy.

 The empty representation can be a zero-length representation if there is no framing or framing is suppressed by dfdl:emptyValueDelimiterPolicy.